-I have a lifelong difficulty with falling asleep at night - and even more problematic - staying asleep.
-I don't have a medical cause for insomnia or any sleep disorders, just a brain that likes to go into overdrive when my body finally has a chance to lie down and rest.
+I have a lifelong difficulty with falling asleep at night, and staying asleep, which is even more problematic.
+I don't have a medical cause for insomnia, or any sleep disorders, just a brain that likes to go into overdrive when my body finally has a chance to lie down and rest.

 - Nap every single day

-Contrary to all the sleep sources that say to avoid napping during the day in order to sleep better at night, I believe it is actually a good idea to nap every day.
-But in order to make this work it is vital to stick to three rules:
+Contrary to all the sleep sources that say to avoid napping, I believe daily naps are definitely a good idea.
+But in order to make napping work it is vital to stick to 3 rules:

-By napping at the same time every day, your body will start to regulate itself to fall asleep more quickly at that time
+- Keep to a schedule.
+Napping at the same time every day will allow your body to regulate itself to fall asleep more quickly at that time.

-Only nap for 20 minutes.
-A 20-minute power nap provides enough sleep to feel refreshed and more alert, yet it won't interfere with falling asleep at night
+- Keep it short.
+Only nap for 10-20 minutes.
+A 20-minute power nap provides enough sleep to help you feel refreshed and more alert, yet it won't interfere with falling asleep at night.

-The optimal time is 20 to 30 minutes after lunch, which is when your body is naturally inclined to feel sleepy, and early enough in the day to not interfere with falling asleep at night.
+- Make it in the early afternoon.
+The optimal time for napping is 20 to 30 minutes after lunch, which is when your body is naturally inclined to feel sleepy, and it's early enough in the day to not interfere with falling asleep at night.

 - Get out in the sunlight soon after waking up in the morning